micdr93/SalesDashp3/README.md

 - View current sales performance of salespeople.
 - Add new employees with sales targets and current sales figures.
 - It uses the library colorama to give an indication of top performers.
+- It uses Google Sheets to store the data.

 ![run](https://github.com/micdr93/SalesDashp3/blob/main/assets/readme_files/run.png)